Get us in your inbox

 • price 2 of 4

 This roof space, just a stone's throw from the City's skyscrapers, is used to grow veggies and herbs that feature on the gastropub's modern menu, so it's double the gherkin up here.
 There are a few rustic tables parked between climbing vines, or benches to perch on beside planters flourishing with herbaceous life, but in truth, seating is scant, making this a very desirable spot for some peas and quiet.
-As a result, drifters hover around the entrance to the fourth-floor terrace hoping to snap up a seat – you're best advised to get there early for sunset snacks and supping.
+Get there early to snap up a seat to ensure the most comfortable session of sunset snacking and supping.

 • Restaurants